Justice Ruth Bader Ginsburg, Champion Of Gender Equality, Dies At 87

 Her first big case was a challenge to a law that barred a Colorado man named Charles Moritz from taking a tax deduction for the care of his 89-year-old mother.
 The IRS said the deduction, by statute, could only be claimed by women, or widowed or divorced men.
 But Moritz had never married.

-The tax court concluded that the internal revenue code was immune to constitutional challenge, a notion that tax lawyer Marty Ginsburg viewed as "preposterous."
-The two Ginsburgs took on the case, he from the tax perspective, she from the constitutional perspective.
+The tax court concluded that the Internal Revenue Code was immune to constitutional challenge, a notion that tax lawyer Marty Ginsburg viewed as "preposterous."
+The two Ginsburgs took on the case — he from the tax perspective, she from the constitutional perspective.

 According to Marty Ginsburg, for his wife, this was the "mother brief."
 She had to think through all the issues and how to fix the inequity.
 The solution was to ask the court not to invalidate the statute but to apply it equally to both sexes.
 She won in the lower courts.

-"Amazingly," he recalled in a 1993 NPR interview, the government petitioned the United States Supreme Court, stating that the decision "cast a cloud of unconstitutionality" over literally hundreds of federal statutes, and it attached a list of those statutes, which it compiled with Defense Department computers.
+"Amazingly," he recalled in a 1993 NPR interview, the government petitioned the U.S. Supreme Court, stating that the decision "cast a cloud of unconstitutionality" over literally hundreds of federal statutes, and it attached a list of those statutes, which it compiled with Defense Department computers.

 Those laws, Marty Ginsburg added, "were the statutes that my wife then litigated ... to overturn over the next decade."

 In 1971, she would write her first Supreme Court brief in the case of Reed v.
 Reed.
-Ginsburg represented Sally Reed, who thought she should be the executor of her son's estate instead of her ex-husband.
+Ruth Bader Ginsburg represented Sally Reed, who thought she should be the executor of her son's estate instead of her ex-husband.

 The constitutional issue was whether a state could automatically prefer men over women as executors of estates.
-The answer from the all-male supreme court: no.
+The answer from the all-male Supreme Court: no.

-It was the first time the court had ever struck down a state law because it discriminated based on gender.
+It was the first time the court had struck down a state law because it discriminated based on gender.

 And that was just the beginning.

 By then Ginsburg was earning quite a reputation.
-She would become the first female tenured professor at Columbia Law School, and she would found the Women's Rights Project at the ACLU.
+She would become the first female tenured professor at Columbia Law School, and she would found the Women's Rights Project at the American Civil Liberties Union.

 As the chief architect of the battle for women's legal rights, Ginsburg devised a strategy that was characteristically cautious, precise and single-mindedly aimed at one goal: winning.